-Inside Natalie Wood and Robert Wagner's Tumultuous, Ultimately Tragic Romance
+Inside Natalie Wood and Robert Wagner's Tumultuous, Ultimately Tragic Romance - E!
+Online

 Wood reflected on their second go-round, "When R.J. and I were married [the first time] we were like two children acting out a studio script.
 We deliberately hid our weaknesses from each other.
 Now we found that we could really talk to each other.
 We were not afraid to be ourselves.
 But we realized that we needed those years apart to reach that understanding."

 This time they settled in for the long haul, setting up house in Beverly Hills with his-and-hers Mercedes and welcoming daughter Courtney Wagner in 1974.
-Wagner had also been raising Natasha like his own daughter since she was 1.

 Wood told People in 1976 that she considered herself partially retired.
 "Work doesn't play the same role in my life it used to," said the three-time Oscar nominee.
 "If a woman decides to get married and have children, other parts of her life are just going to have to be put aside."
 She also said at the time that she and Wagner wanted one more child.
 In the meantime, she and some of her Beverly Hills pals had started flipping houses on the side.

 "I can type.
 I can write.
-I can teach.
-I think I'm a fair wife and an exceptional mother.
-And that's what I want right now," she said.
+I can teach," she said.
+"I think I'm a fair wife and an exceptional mother.
+And that's what I want right now."

 A friend of the couple's, playwright Mart Crowley, also told People, "Once people expected Nat and R.J.'s place to be the last word in the American dream, a doll's house with dolls living in it.
 Now they confront whatever problems exist and deal with them.
 They've learned to believe in themselves."

-Five years later, Natalie Wood was gone.
+But five years later, Natalie Wood was gone.

-An outpouring of tributes from Wood's fellow Hollywood stars poured in in the days after her body was found, from James Stewart and Fred MacMurray, both of whom had played her father onscreen, to more recent costars such as Bob & Carol & Ted & Alice's Robert Culp and Peeper's Michael Caine.
+An outpouring of tributes from Wood's fellow Hollywood stars poured in after her body was found, from James Stewart and Fred MacMurray, both of whom had played her father onscreen, to more recent co-stars such as Bob & Carol & Ted & Alice's Robert Culp and Peeper's Michael Caine.

 "She was a great family woman, which I've noticed is quite rare in America," Caine told the Los Angeles Times.
 "She was devoted to her husband and her children.
 This is a dreadful loss for them."